nietras/nietras.github.io/_posts/2021-06-14-csharp-10-record-struct.md

 </configuration>
 ```
 which contains the nuget feed and allows us to install the latest compilers toolset
-and hence our project file ends up as:
+and hence the project file `RecordStructBenchmark.csproj` ends up as:
 ```xml
 <Project Sdk="Microsoft.NET.Sdk">
   <PropertyGroup>